shriram/gradescope-racket/README.md

 If you use the template, be sure to edit only the `UPPER-CASE` parts of it.

-For now, you can have only one test suite per file/grading run.
-The suite can, of course, have as many tests as you want.
+You can have only one test suite per file/grading run, but test suites can be nested so this does not impose much of a limitation.

 Once you've created your test suite, you will probably want to test it locally first.
 This requires you to have Docker installed (but not